stanlrt/vibetest/README.md

 uv run agent2
 ```

-Run `uv run agent2 --help` for all options.
+Run `uv run agent2 --help` for all options, or refer to the [dedicated README](./packages/agent2/README.md).

 > [!NOTE]
 > Avoid interacting with the browser window spawned by Agent 2 to not disrupt the agent.